salrashid123/go-tpm-wrapping/README.md

 To use as a CLI, you can run `cmd/main.go` or download from the [Releases](/releases) page.
 If you want to use as an API, see the [example/](/tree/main/example) folder

+The following uses a software TPM (`swtpm`) which you can configure with the instructions provided at the end.
+In real life you'd use a real TPM (`--tpm-path=/dev/tpmrm0`)

 - **encrypt/decrypt**

 ```bash